dsedov/luciaos_website/index.md

 File systems are archaic, divorced from human thought patterns.
 Your mind doesn't store memories in folders.
 You recall a vacation through emotions felt, people present, weather that day—through context.
 Yet we've forced ourselves to adapt to rigid, mechanistic storage systems because that's what computers could handle decades ago.

-The current paradigm forces high cognitive overhead on users.
-You shouldn't need to remember whether a photo is in "Pictures/Vacation/Hawaii/Day2" or "Documents/2023/Trip Photos/Hawaii."
-The mental models required to use computers effectively today are artifacts of engineering constraints, not human-centered design.

 Most people underestimate how radical the upside of reimagining computing could be, just as they underestimate how deeply entrenched our current paradigms have become.
 The only thing standing between us and a fundamentally better computing experience is our willingness to question established norms.